kraxli/vimwiki-task/README.md

 # vimwiki-task
-an addon for vimwiki to manage task and todo lists
+an addon for vimwiki to manage task and todo lists.

+I started this project to get into vim plugin and python programming ... .
+Still there is hope that it may be useful for you to manage some of your (small) project or simply your to do to list,

+## Documentation
 for vimwiki-task folding style: let g:vimwiki_folding = 'custom'

-## Functions:
+### Functions:
 ``` vimscript
   ShowPast
   ShowNextDays